nikosChalk/ctf-writeups/umass22/umassdining/README.md

 ## Solution

 In this challenge we are given the source code.
 As we can see from the source, we need to reach `/join` to get the flag, but that is only possible if we have the correct admin `auth` cookie.
 So, we somehow have to leak it.
 The app also has Content-Security-Policy (CSP) enabled, which is set to `"default-src 'self';script-src 'self' 'unsafe-eval'"`.
-So, it seems that somehow invoking an `eval` with attack-controlled data should be our way to go here.
+So, it seems that somehow invoking an `eval` with attacker-controlled data should be our way to go here.

 There seems to be an admin bot.
-The user submits essays at the `/register` endpoint via POST requests and with the parameters `email` and `essay`.
+The user submits essays at the `/register` endpoint via POST requests, with the parameters `email` and `essay`.
 Then, the bot will visit the URL `/review/essay?email={email}&essay={essay}` which is only accessible from `127.0.0.1`.

 A first attempt to bypass the IP restriction was by using the `x-forwarded-for` and similar headers, but this didn't work.

 The next thing to note is how the user-controlled parameters are handled.
 The `/review/essay` will get its contents by populating `essay_checker.html` and in this template file we notice the expression `{{essay.essay|safe}}`.
 This means that this parameter will not be escaped and is assumed to be already safe.
-So, the `essay` variable allows us for an XSS attack.
+So, the `essay` variable allows us for an XSS attack:

 ```
 POST /register